 Contact: Ashley Patterson (202) 225-1640

-For more information on the House Committee on Homeland Security, please visit: http://hsc.house.gov/
+For more information on the National Defense Authorization Act (NDAA), please visit: http://armedservices.house.gov/pdfs/HASCFY11NDAA051910.pdf

 Congressman Henry Cuellar is a member of the U.S. House Homeland Security, Agriculture, and Government Oversight & Reform Committees in the 111th Congress.
 Accessibility to constituents, education, health care, economic development, and national security are his priorities.
 Congressman Cuellar is also a Senior Whip and member of the Blue Dog Coalition.